BPeebs/passportToBlockchain/README.md

 # BlockChain Passport

-Excutive Summary
+Executive Summary

-The goal of our Application is intended for travelers to use as a validation method for crossing country borders.
+The goal of our Application is intended for customs agents to use as a validation method for travelers.
-The appication will work over a streamlit application where travel ID can be selected, then origin and destination country will be selected.
-This will be beneficial and useful individuals who are travel to potentially currupt governments.
-This would create a record of a travelers past destinations and new current destination.
-The Ethereum smart contract implements the travel log from country to another.
+The appication will consist of a solidity smart contract and python GUI application.
+This will aim to prevent illegal travel between countries and fraudulent customs reporting.
+The smart contract first creates a hashed ID associated with the users passport ID.
+This is then used to record any exit/entry/return actions for that user.
+The user cannot create multiple accounts, and cannot 'return home' to a country not listed as their residence.
+The contract checks the users passport expiration and will not allow them to create an ID if its within 6 months.

 ## Main points:
-- Travelers are not allowed to enter multiple countries at once, so this will provide one entry and exit.
+- Travelers are not allowed to enter a country without having a recorded exit.
-- There will be initial transfer of wei to destination country
+- Travelers can distinguish between leaving a country, entering a foreign country, and returning home to their country of residence.
+- Records the time of entry/exit/return as the blockstamp time when the contract is called, i.e. a future/past time cannot be entered
 - Passport Expiration date must be 6 months from entry date